Chamber Board of Directors

 “As chairman of the “Chef Wine and Ale” committee we have, together as a team, created one of the most anticipated events annually in Ellwood City.
 I would love the opportunity to continue in that role as well as be a part of the continued reinvention of the chamber and Ellwood City.”

 Denny Boariu is a life- long resident of the Ellwood City Area, currently residing in Wayne Twp.
-He has been married to his wife Maryanne for 33 years.
+He has been married to his wife Maryanne for 38 years.
 They have two sons, Kevin and Eric, a daughter-in-law April, a grandson Greyson and a granddaughter Reagan.
 Denny works in the Sales Department of the Ellwood City Forge as a Sales Specialist.
-He is currently in his 41st year of employment at Ellwood City Forge.
-He is also a 36 year member of the Ellwood City Fire Dept. and a Past Internal Vice President of the Ellwood City Jaycees.
+He is currently in his 46st year of employment at Ellwood City Forge.
+He is also a 38 year member of the Ellwood City Fire Dept. retired and a Past Internal Vice President of the Ellwood City Jaycees.
 Denny is currently a member of the Ellwood City Wolves Club also serving on its Board of Directors.
 He also just completed his third last year as the Scholarship Director for the National Wolves Club which has 11 Dens as far west as Trumbaul County in Ohio and as far north as Erie, PA.

 Howie Marshall has been a member of the Ellwood City Area Chamber of Commerce for many years and has served as a Director since 1987.
 Over the years he has served on a variety of committees, including the Chamber’s biggest fundraiser, the Annual Chef, Wine & Ale Event as well as the Golf Outing, Membership and other committees.
 He owns and operates Marshall Funeral Home in Ellwood City and graduated Lincoln High School in 1977.

-Janet Falotico is the Executive Director at Lawrence County Tourist Promotion Agency.
-She has been serving as a Director of the Board with the Ellwood City Area Chamber of Commerce since 2006.
-She is active on the Chef’s Wine & Ale Event Committee, and has served on committees for the Golf Outing, Marketing as well as a committee to hire an Executive Director.
-Prior to becoming a Board member, Janet helped to promote Ellwood City through her job at the TPA.
-She is also a Board member of the Lawrence County Economic Development Corporation and New Visions of Lawrence County.
-Her current and/or past community groups in which she has been involved include: Women Connect of Lawrence County, Chairman of the Entertainment Committee for the New Castle Downtown Business Association, Chairman of the Fireworks Festival in New Castle, Pittsburgh Regional Champion, Product Development Committee for Pittsburgh and Its Countryside, Committee for Oktoberfest at Camp Kon-O-Kwee and New Castle Playhouse Grievance Committee.
+Janet Falotico is the Executive Director at Visit Lawrence County.
+She has served as a Director of the Board with the Ellwood City Area Chamber of Commerce since 2006.
+She is active on the Chef’s Wine & Ale Event and Marketing Committees, and has served on committees for the Golf Outing.
+Prior to becoming a Board member, Janet has helped to promote Ellwood City through her job at Visit Lawrence County.
+She has served as a board member of the Lawrence County Economic Development Corporation, New Castle Playhouse and New Visions of Lawrence County.
+Her current and/or past community groups include: Women Connect of Lawrence County, Chairman of the Entertainment Committee for the New Castle Downtown Business Association, Chairman of the Fireworks Festival in New Castle, Pittsburgh Regional Champion, Product Development Committee for Pittsburgh and Its Countryside, Committee for Oktoberfest at Camp Kon-O-Kwee and New Castle Playhouse Grievance Committee.

-“I am truly excited for the Ellwood City Area Chamber of Commerce and the city itself.
-I want to play a part in promoting this wonderful community!”
+“I am truly excited for the direction of the Ellwood City Area Chamber of Commerce and the city itself.
+I am devoted to its success and promoting this wonderful community!”

 Karen Trozzo established her own business, Trozzo Tax & Accounting Services in 1989, providing both personal and business income tax returns, payroll, and accounting services.
 She has also had the honor of being elected in her community as the Tax Collector since 1993.
 Her home office is located on Mercer Road in North Sewickley Township, where she resides with her husband John.
 They have three children, all residing in North Sewickley Township.
 Karen is a Robert Morris College graduate, earning a Bachelor of Science Degree in Business and a minor in Accounting.
 In addition to being a member of the Chamber of Commerce, she has served as a member and officer of the PA State Tax Collectors Association (Vice President) and Beaver County Tax Collectors Association (President).